cmu-variability/Fit/README.md

 To run the prototype, follow these steps:

 1. Open your web browser and access the user main page at `http://localhost:3000`.
 2. Follow the instructions on the web page to create or join a video call room.
 3. Open your web browser and access the researcher main page at `http://localhost:3000/r`.

 ## Development
 If you want to make changes to the prototype, you can use nodemon to automatically restart the server whenever changes are made.
-Run the following command to start the development server: